Uniforms and insignia of the Red Army (1917–1922): The colour red

 After February, the culture of the revolutionary underground came to dominate Russian society along with its love for the colour red.
 For centuries red (krasnaia in Russian) had been the international colour of defiance and revolution but within Russia it had its own unique meanings.
 Red had been a favoured colour of the Tsars, using it prominently in their architecture such as in the Red Square for example.
 Iconic buildings in Russia already sporting a revolutionary hue, alongside krasnaia also meaning beautiful, not to mention its populist appeal, gave the colour additional propaganda usage to the Bolsheviks who would succeed in associating the colour with their brand of communism.
 It is then unsurprising that it would feature so prominently in the Red Army.

+The Hammer, Sickle, and Plough

+Though the now famous and undisputed symbol of the Soviet Union and international communism, the Bolsheviks were not the first to use the hammer and sickle nor was it the first to be used by them.
+The hammer and sickle had adorned the Chilean one peso coin from 1896 and had even decorated the Marinsky Palace, the seat of the Provisional Government – the opponents of the communists in 1917 – in the days after the February Revolution.
+The crossed hammer and plough, rather than the sickle, would first be used by the Bolsheviks and was meant to represent the unity of the industrial workers and the rural peasantry.
+The plough would be short lived however and soon replaced by the hammer and sickle in the army in 1919, although the hammer and plough would still see use until 1922.